-A Slovak joint stock company (In Slovak: "akciová spoločnosť") is similar to other European joint-stock companies.
+A Slovak joint stock company (Sk. "akciová spoločnosť") is similar to other European joint-stock companies.

 Joint stock companies may be established by one or more legal entities or by two or more individuals (resident or non-resident) and may have a public or private form.
-A joint stock company whose shares (or some of them) have been listed on the stock exchange in any EEA member state is considered a public joint stock company.
+A JSC whose shares (or some of them) have been listed on the stock exchange in any EEA member state is considered a public joint stock company.

-The minimum registered capital for a joint stock company, regardless of the method of establishment, is EUR 25,000 (special, significantly higher, registered capital requirements apply for the joint stock companies intended to operate e.g. as banks, investment companies, securities dealers, and management companies).
+The minimum registered capital for a JSC, regardless of the method of establishment, is EUR 25,000 (special, significantly higher, registered capital requirements apply JSCs intended to operate e.g., as banks, investment companies, securities dealers, and management companies).

 Shares are securities entitling the shareholders to participate in the company's management, and to share in the profit and liquidation balance.
-Shares are issued as either registered (In Slovak: "akcie na meno") or bearer (In Slovak: "akcie na doručiteľa") shares.
+Shares are issued as either registered (Sk. "akcie na meno") or bearer (Sk. "akcie na doručiteľa") shares.

-Registered shares may be issued as certified/paper form (In Slovak: "listinné") or book-entry (In Slovak: "zaknihované") securities, whilst bearer shares are issued in book-entry form only.
+Registered shares may be issued as certified/paper form (Sk. "listinné") or bookentry (Sk. "zaknihované") securities, whilst bearer shares are issued in book-entry form only.

 Generally, shares are freely transferable.
-However, the articles of association may restrict, but not prohibit completely, transferability of registered shares (not bearer shares) to specific cases.
+However, the articles of association may restrict (but not prohibit completely) the transferability of registered shares (not bearer shares) to specific cases.